Mexican identity in Canadian academia

 I will start by saying that like most Mexicans, although I have Indigenous ancestry, I am not Indigenous.
 I am not ashamed at all of my Indigenous heritage (although many Mexicans are) but, simply put, I am foreign to it.
 For the most part, Mexicans are mestizos, the Spanish word for métis, but mestizo and métis are not culturally interchangeable.
 The origin of Mexican mestizaje is rooted not exclusively in racial identity but as an ideological construct advanced by José Vasconcelos in La Raza Cósmica, a work that, unfortunately, has also led to particularly disgusting forms of racism in México (this same construct was later embraced and adopted by the Chicano movement [El Movimiento] in the U.S.).
 In consequence, most Mexicans assume to have Indigenous ancestry but we don’t really know where that ancestry comes from (in my case, I assume my pre-Columbian ancestry would be Huastec but only because my family has lived in the region for generations).
 To make it clearer in the Canadian context, the great majority of Mexicans lack the funds of knowledge that would make us Métis.
 By the way, if you want to learn more about this, check Dr. Samantha Hill’s dissertation: Race and nation-building: a comparison of Canadian Métis and Mexican Mestizos (UBC, 2001)

-Now, I personally don’t see the point in bringing up an ancestry that is not backed up by its corresponding funds of knowledge in Canadian academia, because 1. it wouldn’t be of any real benefit for my students, my research or the institution that would hire me (particularly if my scholarship is not explicitly attached to my identity) and 2. if the institution in question has allocated a position (an already rare occurrence) intended for an Indigenous scholar, I wouldn’t want to take the opportunity away from a Canadian Indigenous scholar with the pertinent and relevant funds of knowledge.
-In fact, if we really think about it, the very prospect of a Mexican scholar benefitting from a call intended for a Canadian Indigenous scholar is inherent racist: Even if an actual Mexican Indigenous scholar applied for such a position, entertaining a notion of interchangeability between Indigenous identities is as problematic as assuming interchangeability between Asian identities, for example.
+Now, I personally don’t see the point in bringing up an ancestry that is not backed up by its corresponding funds of knowledge in Canadian academia, because 1. it wouldn’t be of any real benefit to my students, my research or the institution that would hire me (particularly if my scholarship is not explicitly attached to my identity) and 2. if the institution in question has allocated a position (an already rare occurrence) intended for an Indigenous scholar, I wouldn’t want to take the opportunity away from a Canadian Indigenous scholar with the pertinent and relevant funds of knowledge.
+In fact, if we really think about it, the very prospect of a Mexican scholar benefitting from a call intended for a Canadian Indigenous scholar is inherently racist: Even if an actual Mexican Indigenous scholar applied for such a position, entertaining a notion of interchangeability between Indigenous identities is as problematic as assuming interchangeability between Asian identities, for example.

 Turn down for what?